Introduction

 The name of the region of the world.

-the location fields are limited by the IIM format to about 32 characters.
+The location fields above are limited by the IIM format to about 32 characters.
 In XMP there is effectively no character limit.

 Location (Original/Legacy)